Predictive Policing Executive Summary

-The economic crises and austerity measures meant the police will have to do more with less once more.
+This scenario concerns predictive policing.
+In 2025, the financial crisis has meant that the police have had to do more with less.
 In most Chinese cities, facial recognition on CCTV is now standard.
-With other means of societal surveillance, such as biometrics on public transport, the universal Social Credit System that tracks bank records and voice recognition ATMs, many see China as having become the archetypal “surveillance state”.
-There have been abuses of these systems, but this is a price the majority appear willing to pay for their convenience and safety.
-The US has been using algorithmic-based predictive policing for some years now.
-The jails are still bursting with African-Americans and undocumented immigrants, but this has ceased to be a “live” political issue.
+With other means of societal surveillance, such as biometrics on public transport and the universal Social Credit System that tracks bank records and voice recognition ATMs, many see China as having become the archetypal “surveillance state”.
+There have been governmental intrusions upon the privacy of some citizens, but this is a price the majority appear willing to pay for their convenience and safety.
+The US has been using algorithmic-based predictive policing for some years now; it has ceased to be a “live” political issue.
 In less wealthy countries, predictive policing systems are used primarily to protect the rich from the poor, creating virtual gated communities.
 Europe is caught in the middle.
-Migration into Europe from many directions remains high.
-The ageing European population finds this unnerving and has difficulty developing a consistent and effective response.
-Support for the far right and the far left continues to rise, and each side is helping to tear the fabric of society fabric apart.
+The ageing European population fears that the waves of millions of undocumented immigrants coming into Europe will increase crime in Europe.
+Younger Europeans are more empathetic.
+Politicians have difficulty developing a consistent and effective response to the immigration issue as well as rising crime.
+Support for the far right and the far left continues to rise, causing significant societal conflict; each side is compounding social divisions.
 Violence, fraud, online scams and hacking are all significant problems for social stability.